Child Care Administrators Responsibility Checklist

 Annually provide child care providers with a list of children who have asthma and/or use asthma medication and display the children's completed Child Asthma Management Plan in each of the child care centre classrooms.

-Display the Ontario Lung Association's Managing Asthma Attacks poster in all centre classrooms and offices.
+Display the Lung Health Foundation's What to do in the event of an Asthma Attack poster in all centre classrooms and offices.

 Monitor for asthma triggers on an ongoing basis and take action to reduce exposure to asthma triggers whenever possible.